 The sale of goods, services, and user charges include the sale of materials and supplies (i.e. gravel sales), surface rights, fees charged for services (i.e. permits, tax certificates, safety codes), and cost recoveries (i.e. dust abatement).
 Historical revenues are typically used to project these revenue sources.
-Budget 2023 and 2024 include additional one-time road use agreement recovery costs for another large linear project (covering additional service costs for the roads relating to this project).
+In 2023 & 2024 included additional one-time road use agreement recovery costs for the wind project (covering additional service costs for the roads relating to this project).

-Rental income is based on rental agreements that the County has with the RCMP and Alberta Heath Services (AHS).
+Rental income is based on multi-year rental agreements that the County has with the Royal Canadian Mounted Police (RCMP) and Alberta Heath Services (AHS).
 There are also other rental agreements for buildings and equipment as well.